jendave/roll-table-importer/README.md

 Beneath a well-known castle or monastery.
 Beneath a the ruin of an old castle or monastery.
 In a place reachable only by magic.

-d12 The place is currently occupied by...
-A dangerous outlaw.
-An elemental lord.
-A vampire.
-A lich.
-A demon.
-A devil.
-An orc warlord.
-A hobgoblin commander.
-An aberrant presence.
-A witch.
-A giant.
-A dragon.
 ```

 ### JSON